nmaas-platform/nmaas-portal/readme.md

 Go to`nmaas-portal` directory in terminal or command line Run command `npm start` or `ng serve`
 After successful compilation go to `http://localhost:4200` in your browser (do not close terminal or command line)
-Note: First run requires entering `npm install` command in order to install all of missing dependencies
+Note: First run requires entering `npm install` command in order to install all of missing dependencies (use `--force` or `--legacy-peer-deps` due to angular-formio)

 ### Running NMaaS Portal on dedicated machine
 ---
   In order to run NMaaS Portal on dedicated machine perform the following steps:
   + Build the NMaaS Portal by running `gradlew clean build` in the reactor directory.
-    - In order to build for production environment use additional option `-Pprod`
+    - In order to build for production environment use additional option `--configuration production`
   + The output archive `nmaas-portal-x.x.x.zip` file is created in `nmaas-portal/build/distributions` directory.
   + Run the http server in `nmaas-portal/build/app`
     - `nohup angular-http-server -p 9009 -s --cors > nmaas-portal.log 2> Error.err < /dev/null &`